-As fun as winter sports are, fun on the snow and ice can come to a sudden stop with an injury or accident.
-Whether you’re skiing, snowboarding, ice skating or sledding, there is always a risk for fractures and ligament damage as well as head and spine injuries.
+As fun as winter sports are, snow and ice can bring it all to a sudden stop with an injury or accident.
+Whether you’re skiing, snowboarding, ice skating or sledding, there is always a risk for fractures and ligament damage, as well as head and spine injuries.

-Heavy, wet snow can cause strain on the heart, especially for those who aren’t normally physically active, are smokers, or who have heart disease or other health risks.
+Shoveling heavy, wet snow can cause strain on the heart, especially for those who aren’t normally physically active, are smokers, or have heart disease or other health risks.

 It’s best to stretch out your body before even picking up the shovel.
-While shoveling snow, be sure to dress warm, stay hydrated and take frequent breaks if you need.
+While shoveling snow, be sure to dress warm, stay hydrated, and take frequent breaks if you need to.
 “Most importantly, don’t ignore heart attack symptoms that include chest pain, dizziness, or shortness of breath,” says Dr. Pacella.
 “Make sure to call 911 if you think you’re having a heart attack.”

-Being out in the elements unexpectedly, or underdressed and underprepared can put you at a greater risk for developing hypothermia or frostbite.
-But even when under cover, hypothermia can still develop.
+Being out in the elements unexpectedly, underdressed, or underprepared can put you at a greater risk for developing hypothermia or frostbite.
+But even when under cover, you can still develop hypothermia.

-“You should make sure your home is kept warm by keeping the thermostat set at least 68 to 70 degrees.
-If the home is kept mildly cool at temperatures between 60 to 65 degrees this can lead to mild hypothermia, especially in the elderly,” says Dr. Pacella.
+“Make sure your home is kept warm by keeping the thermostat set at least 68 to 70 degrees,” says Dr. Pacella.
+“Keeping a home even mildly cool at temperatures between 60 to 65 degrees can lead to mild hypothermia, especially in the elderly.”

-When outside in the elements, hypothermia and frostbite can be avoided by wearing loose fitting, light-weight layers of clothing, a hat, gloves, insulated socks and water-repellant shoes.
+When outside in the elements, hypothermia and frostbite can be avoided by wearing loose-fitting, lightweight layers of clothing, a hat, gloves, insulated socks, and water-repellent shoes.

 Editor's Note: This article was originally published on , and was last reviewed on .